-Pilgrimage was also central to Celtic Christianity, though the Celts interpreted the term in a different way than what would later become common in the church.
+Pilgrimage was a central theme in Celtic Christianity, though the Celts interpreted it in a different way than what would later become common in the church.
 Throughout history most Christians have typically viewed pilgrimage as a journey taken to a holy place such as Lourdes or Rome.
 Pilgrims would make the journey and then return to their regular lives.